egonelbre/guestlist/README.md

-# DO NOT USE
+This is a reference application relying on CQRS/ES in Go.

-However, do take a look around.
-You should implement your own CQRS/ES layer based on the needs of your application.
-It will be easier to manage and configure than a framework/library.
-Copy&Paste as you see fit.
+You should not import/copy this verbatim, implement your own approach as needed.
+It will be easier to configure and adjust.
+This has been uploaded for educational purposes.